EU fails to address key concerns of Chinese and EU industries

 Visitors explore the Guangzhou Automobile Group pavilion at the 2024 Paris Motor Show during the media day in Paris, France on Oct.
 14, 2024.
 Xinhua-Yonhap

-SEOUL, October 18 (AJP) - China's Ministry of Commerce (MOFCOM) announced on Thursday that major differences persist between China and the EU regarding their electric vehicle (EV) trade dispute, as the EU has not yet responded to the primary concerns of industries in both regions.
+SEOUL, October 18 (AJP) - China's Ministry of Commerce announced on Thursday that major differences persist between China and the EU regarding their electric vehicle (EV) trade dispute, as the EU has not yet responded to the primary concerns of industries in both regions.
 However, China has extended an invitation for another round of in-person talks, according to the ministry.

 Frustration is mounting with the European Commission (EC), the EU's executive body leading the dispute.
 On Wednesday, German Chancellor Olaf Scholz criticized the EC's actions and called for a resolution with China, noting that other EU member states are also questioning the tariffs imposed by the EC.